Skip to content

 GTA In Criminology And Policing

-I am a Graduate Teaching Assistant in criminology and policing, predominantly teaching on ‘practical’ modules, creating immersive crime scene simulations.
-My research interests focus on the experiences of queer women in relation to music.
+I am a Graduate Teaching Assistant in Criminology and Policing, with a focus on applied and innovative approaches to learning.
+My research focuses on the use of simulation in teaching, as well as the experiences of queer women in relation to music.

 Biography

-I first joined University of Gloucestershire in 2019 as a student, where I completed my BSc (Hons) in Criminology and Sociology.
-I returned in 2023 as a technician in criminology and policing, before transitioning to my current role.
+I graduated from the University of Gloucestershire in 2022, with a First-Class degree in Criminology and Sociology.
+I returned to the University in 2023 as a Technician in Criminology and Policing, before progressing to my current role as a GTA.

 Qualifications